-- (a) Be located on the same lot of record as the residence occupied by the qualified patient, primary caregiver, or the adult using the cannabis grown on-site. - (b) Be located in an area which is fully enclosed by a fence at least six (6) feet in height.
-On lots greater than 5 acres where cannabis is cultivated outside of a greenhouse, the outdoor grow area shall be enclosed by an opaque (not transparent or translucent) fence.
-The Director may waive the requirement for an opaque fence and allow a nonopaque fence if the cultivation site cannot be seen from adjacent properties or by the public due to topography or vegetation. - (c) Be secure against unauthorized entry and accessible only through lockable doors and/or gates. - (d) Be equipped with an odor-control filtration and ventilation system(s) adequate to prevent cannabis plant odors from exiting the interior of the structure. - (e) Be painted in similar colors to the primary residence. - (f) Comply with the base zoning's setbacks. - (g) A greenhouse shall be a prefabricated structure constructed for nursery or agricultural purposes which has a frame constructed of metal and the panels must be polycarbonate or other similar material which is no less than four (4) millimeters thick.
-The walls shall be opaque so that a person cannot see inside the greenhouse.
-Hoop-houses are prohibited. - (h) Obtain a building permit before construction. - (i) Not exceed 100 square feet.
+- (a) Be located on the same lot of record as the residence occupied by the qualified patient, primary caregiver, or the adult using the cannabis grown on-site. - (b) Be fully enclosed by a fence at least six (6) feet in height.
+On lots greater than 5 acres outdoor cultivation not located within a greenhouse, shall be enclosed by an opaque (not transparent or translucent) fence.
+The Director may waive the requirement for an opaque fence and allow a non- opaque fence if the cultivation site cannot be seen from adjacent properties or by the public due to topography or vegetation. - (c) Be secure against unauthorized entry and accessible only through lockable doors and/or gates.
+Within an apartment or manufactured home park if the accessory use is designed as a cultivation area or grow room each such area shall have a separate entry and lock.